eZmaxinc/eZmax-SDK-go/docs/EzsignformfieldRequest.md

 `func (o *EzsignformfieldRequest) HasEEzsignformfieldDependencyrequirement() bool`

 HasEEzsignformfieldDependencyrequirement returns a boolean if a field has been set.

+### GetEEzsignformfieldHorizontalalignment

+`func (o *EzsignformfieldRequest) GetEEzsignformfieldHorizontalalignment() EnumHorizontalalignment`

+GetEEzsignformfieldHorizontalalignment returns the EEzsignformfieldHorizontalalignment field if non-nil, zero value otherwise.

+### GetEEzsignformfieldHorizontalalignmentOk

+`func (o *EzsignformfieldRequest) GetEEzsignformfieldHorizontalalignmentOk() (*EnumHorizontalalignment, bool)`

+GetEEzsignformfieldHorizontalalignmentOk returns a tuple with the EEzsignformfieldHorizontalalignment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsignformfieldHorizontalalignment

+`func (o *EzsignformfieldRequest) SetEEzsignformfieldHorizontalalignment(v EnumHorizontalalignment)`

+SetEEzsignformfieldHorizontalalignment sets EEzsignformfieldHorizontalalignment field to given value.

+### HasEEzsignformfieldHorizontalalignment

+`func (o *EzsignformfieldRequest) HasEEzsignformfieldHorizontalalignment() bool`

+HasEEzsignformfieldHorizontalalignment returns a boolean if a field has been set.

+### GetObjTextstylestatic

+`func (o *EzsignformfieldRequest) GetObjTextstylestatic() TextstylestaticRequestCompound`

+GetObjTextstylestatic returns the ObjTextstylestatic field if non-nil, zero value otherwise.

+### GetObjTextstylestaticOk

+`func (o *EzsignformfieldRequest) GetObjTextstylestaticOk() (*TextstylestaticRequestCompound, bool)`

+GetObjTextstylestaticOk returns a tuple with the ObjTextstylestatic field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjTextstylestatic

+`func (o *EzsignformfieldRequest) SetObjTextstylestatic(v TextstylestaticRequestCompound)`

+SetObjTextstylestatic sets ObjTextstylestatic field to given value.

+### HasObjTextstylestatic

+`func (o *EzsignformfieldRequest) HasObjTextstylestatic() bool`

+HasObjTextstylestatic returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)